-Karen Froud is the director of the Neurocognition of Language Lab, and is an Associate Professor for the programs in Speech-Language Pathology and Neuroscience & Education.
+Karen Froud is the director of the Neurocognition of Language Lab, and is an Associate Professor of Neuroscience & Education.
 She holds a PhD in Linguistics from University College London.
 Her research is concerned with the neural correlates of linguistic processing and representation in normal and disordered language.
 She teaches graduate level courses in Neuroscience and Language Disorders at TC, whilst maintaining a wide range of collaborative research projects in linguistics and the neurosciences.

-As well as her teaching and research, Karen has lead a programs for clinical training and service provision in Cambodia since 2008.
+As well as her teaching and research, Karen has led programs for clinical training and service provision in Cambodia since 2008.
 Click here to learn more about SLP Cambodia.
-Email: email@example.com

 Associate Lab Director